helmilyn/helmilyn.github.io/_portfolio/_ui-ux-design/walkaware.md

 ![](/assets/img/walkaware/walkaware-6.jpg)

 Throughout this process, I learnt that emotional design is very powerful and important.
-Every little aspect can evoke different emotions and it is vital to be aware of how certain designs affect people in order to create the best possible user experience.
+Every little aspect can evoke different emotions and it is vital to be aware of how certain designs affect people in order to create the best possible user&nbsp;experience.